dialogic-godot/documentation/documentation/layered-portrait.md

 ## 2. Rundown

-You will learn to create a new character, add a new portrait, and then create a new Godot scene for the custom scene of this portrait.
+You will learn to create a new character, add a new portrait, and then create a new Godot scene for the custom scene of this portrait.\
+Finally, you will learn how to control the layers of the portrait using the timeline.

+## 2.1.
+Preparation

+I will use a character named `Agustina`, if you want to follow along, you can download the assets from [https://dejinyucu.itch.io/agustina-visual-novel-sprite](https://dejinyucu.itch.io/agustina-visual-novel-sprite).\
+Heads up: The character is available as a PSD file; you will have to pick the layers and export them as image files.

 ## 3. Creating a new Character

-The goal for this chapter is to create a new character with a portrait.

 First, head over to the Dialogic Character tab.
 You will need to create yourself a new character or edit an existing one.